pytorch/tutorials/recipes_source/distributed_comm_debug_mode.rst

 Conclusion
 ------------------------------------------

-In this recipe, we have learned how to use ``CommDebugMode`` to debug Distributed Tensors and parallelism solutions that uses communication collectives with PyTorch.
+In this recipe, we have learned how to use ``CommDebugMode`` to debug Distributed Tensors.
 You can use your own JSON outputs in the embedded visual browser.

 For more detailed information about ``CommDebugMode``, see